Kozerog72/StockMarketCalculator/README.md

 # StockMarketCalculator

-Trading in the financial market has its own risks for a trader if he does not understand "Money Management".
+Trading in the Financial Market has its own risks for a trader if he does not understand "Money Management".

 What is Money Management?